phalcon/documentation/docs/translate.md

 }
 ```

-There are more adapters available for these components in the [Phalcon Incubator][incubator]
+There are more adapters available for this components in the [Phalcon Incubator][incubator]

 ## Interpolation
 In many cases, the translated strings need to be with data.
-With interpolation, you can inject a variable from your code to the translated message at a specific place.
+With interpolation you can inject a variable from your code to the translated message at a specific place.
 The placeholder in the message is enclosed with `%` characters.

 ```text
 Hello %name, good %time%!
 Salut %name%, bien %time%!
 ```

 Assuming that the context will not change based on each language's strings, you can add these placeholders to your translated strings.
-The Translation component with its adapters will then correctly perform the interpolation for you.
+The Translate component with its adapters will then correctly perform the interpolation for you.

 ### Changing the Interpolator
 To change the interpolator that your adapter uses, all you have to do is pass the name of the interpolator in the options using the `defaultInterpolator` key.